From a WordPress Site to a Blazing-Fast Flutter App : REST API vs GraphQL

 Before we dive into the changes, let's look at the foundation we built.
 Our app, caliber_app, has a very professional and well-organized structure.
 Understanding this is key to seeing why we're making these upgrades.

-ProductBloc, CartBloc, AuthenticationBloc, and many more.
+• lib/blocs/: The "brain" of our app.
+Each feature has its own Business Logic Component (BLoC): ProductBloc, CartBloc, AuthenticationBloc, and more.
 This keeps our logic clean and organized.

-• lib/domain/: This is the heart of our application, containing all the core business rules.
+• lib/domain/: The heart of our application, containing core business rules.

-• repositories/: These are our "data managers."
-They decide whether to fetch data from the internet (remote) or a local database (local).
+• repositories/: Data managers that decide whether to fetch data from the internet (remote) or local database.

-• lib/screens/: This is everything the user sees—all our UI code, neatly organized by feature (home, cart, profile, etc.).
+• lib/screens/: Everything the user sees — UI organized by feature (home, cart, profile, etc.).

 The Challenge: The Traditional REST API Approach

 Our app was built on the standard WordPress REST API.
-To load our home screen (home_body.dart), our app had to make many separate network requests:
+To load our home screen (home_body.dart), the app had to make many separate network requests:

-This is what we call a "chatty" API.
-It works, but it has two major drawbacks:
+This is a "chatty" API with two major drawbacks:

-• Speed: One network request is dramatically faster than five.
+• Speed: One request is much faster than five.

 Our 3-Step Action Plan to Go Headless